1jour1vin

 About the estate:

 The Roblin brothers, whose reputation continues to grow, produce consistently excellent wines from a 17-hectare vineyard, located primarily on white clay soils but also on the hillsides of Maimbray and Sury-en-Vaux.
-This estate offers excellent value for money.
+This is an estate that offers excellent value for money.

 Hachette Wine Guide